-International Security and Political Economy [to work with the South Asia Program] - Quantitative data analysis and GIS skills are required.
+International Security and Political Economy [to work with the International Security and South Asia Programs] - Quantitative data analysis and GIS skills are required.
 A strong mathematical background is a plus.
 An academic background in international relations theory or international political economy along with an interest in military issues is essential.

-Asia Program (Indo-Pacific Security) - Mandarin Chinese language skills and familiarity with Asian security, defense and foreign policy issues are essential.
-Proficiency in Japanese, Bahasa, or another Asian language is a plus.
+Asia Program - Mandarin Chinese language skills are essential.
+Proficiency in another Asian language is a plus.